 Henley Beach is one of Adelaide's premier beach-side locations.

-Specialist Sports Program (SSP): Students do not need to live in the zone described above to apply for the SSP.
+Henley Sports Academy: Students do not need to live in the zone to apply for the Henley Sports Academy.

 Adelaide has an extensive public transport network of buses, trains and trams.
 Timetables can be found at Adelaide Metro website.
 Bikes travel free on Adelaide trains between 9am and 3pm weekdays (and after 6pm) and all day on weekends and public holidays.
 Adelaide has an extensive network of dedicated cycle paths and marked cycle lanes on many roads.
 Torrens Transport provides bus transport directly to and from the school from most areas.